Lepki people: Language

-Clan
+Clans

 The clan names of the Lepki people include: Belbora, Bera, Borgertora, Bukdamtora, Dalidam, Dalitora, Deira, Digiseira, Diyapra, Kedapra, Kremtestora, Kromtisra, Kuatnyera, Kwelkwapra, Lora, Lukaipra, Mapkertora, Nukaipra, Nyanyera, Tefra, Timisnyera, Toborgertora, Tuapra, Widibera, and Winma.
-Most Lepki clan names end with -ra, as ra means "people."
+Most Lepki clan names end with -ra, as ra means 'people'.
 This naming pattern can also be found among some neighboring tribes of the Lepki, such as the Sumatra and Udamesra clans of the Kosare people, as well as clans from the Kembra people.

 Customary land

 Melkior N.N.
-Sitokdana & Nukaipra (2018), in their book, Culture and History of the Lepki Tribe, explains that the Lepki people are located in the northern part of Bintang Mountain Regency.
+Sitokdana & Nukaipra (2018), in their book, Culture and History of the Lepki Tribe, explain that the Lepki people are located in the northern part of Bintang Mountain Regency.
 The area inhabited by this tribe is part of the Okmekmin (La Pago) customary land and is bordered by four tribes: Yetfa, Kimki, Ketengban, and Kosadle/Kosare.
 This area is relatively small compared to the surrounding tribes, covering only about 400 km².

 Initially, the Lepki people did not live in villages but in small settlements within clan territories.
 The settlements were based on nearness to natural resources such as sago.
 Clan territories were usually named after hills, rivers, and other natural resources, such as Askei, Iorger, Itarger, Yalembri, Dali, and Raskilo.
 After villages were established, such as Teiraplu, which was built near an airstrip, these settlements became centers of trade and communication.
 However, most of the Lepki people still reside in their clan territories.

 The villages built within the Lepki customary territory include: